315 Days on the Road

 The challenge is rewarded!

-The most difficult part of the track for us comes with a lengthy seven kilometers of a super steady uphill gradient.
+The most difficult part of the track for us comes with a lengthy seven kilometres of a super steady uphill gradient.
 It’s so steady that it doesn’t even look like we are going uphill, but, man we can feel it!
 We stop halfway for lunch at the 65km mark, purely because multiples of five are much more pleasing somehow.

 As much as we are huffing and puffing, we can’t deny that we are loving the variety of features, from more suspension bridges overlooking tumultuous rocky river gorges to where the historic railway line we are following goes into man-made canyons where the forest is taking over once again.

-Downhill Thrills on the Timber Trail!
+Downhill thrills on the Timber Trail!

 The magic moment comes when we have about 10km of downhill thrills before us!
 It’s such a good feeling to hit the top, stop peddling, and let gravity do the rest.
 The vegetation opens up to the side of us to reveal to some spectacular valley views on our way down – mostly appreciated if we stop to appreciate them.
 Otherwise there are plenty of bumps and slight rocky sections to keep our attention on.